Adjectives vs Adverbs

 These roses smell nice.
 She looks good.
 We feel comfortable.
 It tastes bitter.

 appear, get, feel, look, grow, turn in the other not linking verb meaning are used with adverbs.

 She looked angrily at the man behind the counter.

 Opinion SAShTCOMP (size, age, shape, temperature, colour, origin, material, purpose).

 It is a lovely small old square brown Chinese wooden writing table.

-5. Nouns of material, purpose orsubstance as adjectives can not be compared.
+material, purpose or substance as adjectives can not be compared.

 A summer suit, a television series, a silk dress, a stone wall, a gold ring, a feather pillow, metal-rimmed glasses, a leather coat, a lead pipe, a steel-plated tank.